asifvora/react-hooks/README.md

 - `usePrevious` - Returns the previously rendered value you pass it

+## ✌️ Rules of Hooks
-## Hooks are JavaScript functions, but they have two additional rules:
+Hooks are JavaScript functions, but they have two additional rules:

 - _Note: Only call Hooks at the top level.
 Don’t try to call Hooks inside loops, conditions, or nested functions._
 - _Note: Only call Hooks from React function components.
 Don’t try to call Hooks from regular JavaScript functions._